Edinburgh Tram Inquiry

 Published evidence summary

-The Scottish Government is giving careful consideration to recommendations about civil damages provisions and criminal statutory offences for misleading evidence, noting that existing remedies may already exist under delictual liability and fraud law (Transport Secretary Statement, 2 November 2023).
-No specific legislative proposals or actions have been identified since this statement.
+- In November 2023, the Scottish Government stated it was "giving careful consideration" to the recommendations about civil damages provisions for misleading evidence, noting that existing remedies may already exist under delictual law (Transport Secretary Statement on Edinburgh Tram Inquiry Report, Scottish Government, 2 November 2023).

 Scottish Government (Primary)